Full Size Images: Pixar – Kingdom Hearts 3

 - Compressed due to being uploaded in JPG vice PNG, twitter is particularly noteworthy for it’s compression ranging from fine to atrocious.

-If we look at Pixar’s version of Rex we can see some pretty fucking neat lighting effects going on which plays off of the sheen that Rex has from being a cheap plastic toy and additionally functions as a way to give more depth (or rather an illusion of depth) to the grooves and bumps covering his body.
+If we look at Pixar’s version of Rex we can see some pretty fucking neat lighting effects going on which plays off of the sheen that Rex has from being a cheap plastic toy and additionally functions as a way to give more depth to the grooves and bumps covering his body.

 Compared to the KH3 version, we see far less complex lighting going on and Rex has a flatter matte look to him.
 While there’s definitely care put into making Rex’s face seem bumpy, if we look at the rest of his body it looks far more like a 2D texture that’s just trying to look 3D.
 This makes sense since, for optimization’s sake, you want to put the most attention into what they player should be focusing on.